Lombiq/Show-Orchard-Theme/Readme.md

 If you are on DotNest and planning to use this theme as a Media Theme you need to follow these instructions:

 * Deploy the Show Orchard Theme using Media Theme Deployment.
 If you need further instructions on how to do it then visit [this website](https://dotnest.com/knowledge-base/topics/theming/writing-a-dotnest-theme-from-scratch).
-* On the `Orchard Dashboard` go to the `Modules` page and enable the `Import Export` feature.
+* On the "Orchard Dashboard" go to the "Modules" page and enable the "Import Export" feature.
-* On the `Orchard Dashboard` go to the `Import/Export` page and import the `ShowOrchard.recipe.xml` recipe found in the `/Recipes` folder of the theme.
+* On the "Orchard Dashboard" go to the "Import/Export" page and import the "ShowOrchard.recipe.xml" recipe found in the "/Recipes" folder of the theme.
 It will enable all the required modules as well.